photo credit Nasa / Goddard Space Flight Center / Reto Stöckli

 Refrigerator doors and kitchen cabinet doors usually have a piece or strip of magnet attached to the inside corner which connects with another magnet when the door is closed.
 This keeps doors sealed tightly, which is especially important if you are trying to keep all the cold air from the fridge inside! sure and then magnetic toys are becoming real popular

-Junkyards oftentimes have large cranes with a massive, super strong magnetic in order to pick up and move large amounts of metal.
+Junkyards oftentimes have large cranes with a massive, super strong custom magnets in order to pick up and move large amounts of metal.
 These cranes have strong magnets with such large magnetic fields that they are even able to lift cars off the ground!

-Many useful medical supplies and tools use magnets to help detect changes to a person’s body and to help take pictures of people’s brains (these are called MRI).
+Many useful medical supplies and tools use custom magnets to help detect changes to a person’s body and to help take pictures of people’s brains (these are called MRI).
 Some people even believe that magnetic bracelets and other jewelry can help make humans feel more energetic.

 Rollercoasters at your favorite theme park would not run properly without magnets to help them out.
-Magnets pull the cars up steep inclines and most importantly, they help the train of cars brake at the end of the ride.
+Neo Magnets pull the cars up steep inclines and most importantly, they help the train of cars brake at the end of the ride.
 Designers use two opposite magnets that quickly push together and keep the train from continuing past the loading stations.

 Many trains and underground subways use magnets to help them run more smoothly.
 Engineers have discovered ways to use the idea that the same poles of a magnet repel each other.
 They use extremely strong

 The entire EARTH is one gigantic magnet.
 Its magnetic field is extremely large.
 Just like any other magnet, the Earth has magnetic poles – North and South!
 Earth’s magnetic field actually comes from inside the planet.
 Way down, it’s really hot.
 It’s so hot that the iron is actually a liquid and it is constantly moving around.
 The motion of all that liquid iron is what causes the Earth’s magnetic field.